St. Paul and Minneapolis Smoke & Carbon Monoxide Detector Installation

 Safety is a homeowner’s top priority because your home holds what is dearest to you—your family.
 That’s why it is so critical that you are able to detect threats from invisible, odorless gases, like carbon monoxide (CO).
 CO alarms pick up on rising levels of carbon monoxide and alert you to poisonous concentrations, whereas smoke alarms are essential for the early detection of a destructive and possibly deadly house fire.

-Service Today! offers residential smoke and carbon monoxide detector services in St. Paul and the surrounding counties.
+Service Today! offers residential smoke and carbon monoxide detector services in St. Paul, Bloomington, and surrounding areas.
 Our electricians are proud to work for a company that honestly cares about the health, safety, and comfort of their customers.
 We guarantee more than just fire safety and protection against carbon monoxide; we also ensure the quality and courtesy of our services with a money back guarantee.
 Check out our reviews page and see why Service Today! is the Twin Cities’ favorite electrical company.

 CO Alarm Requirements in Minnesota

 Unsure if a CO detector is necessary for your home?
 According to Minnesota Statute 299F.50, carbon monoxide (CO) alarms are required in “all single family homes and multifamily apartment units” in the following circumstances:

 - All new construction single-family homes and multi-family dwellings where building permits were issued on or after January 1, 2007

 - All existing single-family homes effective August 1, 2008